 Sponsored by AI-RMF® LLC

-Advancing Safe and Responsible AI through Governance and Security
+Advancing Safe, and Responsible AI through Awareness and Education

 As artificial intelligence systems become increasingly powerful and pervasive, organizations face a critical challenge: ensuring these systems are both secure and responsibly governed.
 Traditionally, AI governance and AI security have evolved as parallel disciplines—governance focusing on ethical frameworks, accountability, and regulatory compliance, while security addresses technical vulnerabilities, adversarial attacks, and data protection.
 However, this separation is becoming untenable.